getify/You-Dont-Know-JS/get-started/ch4.md

 Can you make your JS program look like a Java, C#, or Perl program?
 What about Python or Ruby, or even PHP?
 To varying degrees, sure you can.
 But should you?

 No, I don't think you should.
 I think you should learn and embrace the JS way, and make your JS programs as JS'y as is practical.
 Some will think that means sloppy and informal programming, but I don't mean that at all.
-I just mean that JS has a lot of patterns and idioms that are recognizably "JS", and going with that *grain* is the general path to best success.
+I just mean that JS has a lot of patterns and idioms that are recognizably "JS," and going with that *grain* is the general path to best success.

 Finally, maybe the most important *grain* to recognize is how the existing program(s) you're working on, and developers you're working with, do stuff.
 Don't read these books and then try to change *all that grain* in your existing projects over night.
 That approach will always fail.

 You'll have to shift these things little by little, over time.
 Work on building consensus with your fellow developers on why it's important to re-visit and re-consider an approach.
 But do so with just one small topic at a time, and let before-and-after code comparisons do most of the talking.
-Bring everyone on the team together to discuss, and push for decisions that are based on analysis and evidence from the code rather than the inertia of, "our senior devs have always done it this way".
+Bring everyone on the team together to discuss, and push for decisions that are based on analysis and evidence from the code rather than the inertia of "our senior devs have always done it this way."

 That's the most important advice I can impart to help you learn JS.
 Always keep looking for better ways to use what JS gives us to author more readable code.
 Everyone who works on your code, including your future self, will thank you!